 We have incorporated a number of correction parameters to mimic possible experimental realities.
-Misalignment of the detector translation is included by specifying the detector origin, (j_0, k_0) , separately at each detector distance, L. Rotation stage (x, y) offsets can be entered for each ω interval.
+Misalignment of the detector translation is included by specifying the detector origin, (j_0, k_0) , separately at each detector distance, L. Rotation stage (x,y) offsets can be entered for each ω interval.
 Detector plane misorientation is specified by rotations about the laboratory axes.
-Finite incident x-ray beam height is incorporated by summing contributions from different z elevations.
+The finite incident x-ray beam height is incorporated by summing contributions from different z elevations.

-Finally, we illustrate here broadening effects due to incident beam properties.
+Finally, here we illustrate broadening effects due to incident beam properties.
 These properties are governed by the monochromator and focusing optics and can significantly affect observed scattering under realistic conditions.
 The effects illustrated here can be difficult to handle in data inversion approaches to analysis.
-We model finite energy bandwidth, ΔE and variations in angle of incidence relative to the nominal beam plane, $\delta\chi$, by summing a set of discrete contributions.
-Fig. 3 compares three incident beam models: (i) $\Delta E = \delta\chi = 0$ (ideal case), (ii) $\Delta E/E = 0.02$, with $\delta\chi = 0$, and (iii) $\Delta E/E = 0.02$ with $\delta\chi \approx 0.1$ degree with χ being correlated with E in a manner appropriate for a bent silicon (111) Laue monochromator crystal.[23, 24] $\Delta E/E$ is chosen as 2% in order to make effects visible in the images.
+We model the finite energy bandwidth, ΔE , and variations in the angle of incidence relative to the nominal beam plane, $\delta \chi$, by summing a set of discrete contributions.
+Figure 3 compares three incident beam models: (i) $\Delta E = \delta \chi = 0$ (ideal case), (ii) $\Delta E/E = 0.02$, with $\delta \chi = 0$, and (iii) $\Delta E/E = 0.02$ with $\delta \chi \approx 0.1^{\circ}$ with χ being correlated with E in a manner appropriate for a bent silicon (111) Laue monochromator crystal.
+23,24 $\Delta E/E$ is chosen as 2% in order to make effects visible in the images.
 Model (i) yields triangular diffraction spots that are projections, at the appropriate ω , of the triangular sample area element.
-The higher order spots are more extended in the z-direction due to the larger projection angle.
+The higher order spots are more extended in the z direction due to the larger projection angle.
 The broadened spots of model (ii) are the result of different diffraction angles for the different energy contributions.
 Spots progressively broaden as the sample-to-detector distance increases.
-The more obvious effect is that some peaks cross over to different ω intervals as the energy varies: the high order peak near the center
+The more obvious effect is that some peaks cross over to different ω intervals as the energy varies: the high order peak near the center of (b) is spread over all three images (d)-(f).
+The split spots appear rather sharp in (d) and (f), indicating that only a narrow part of the bandwidth contributes here.
+Other such split peaks can also be identified by comparison with (a)-(c).
+For model (iii), not surprisingly, additional broadening and crossings of ω intervals occurs.